 The District must provide you with notification and the Principal will meet with you to assist you in developing a plan and a contract to improve your child's attendance.
-Our goal is to work collaboratively and partner with your family.
+Our goal is to work collaboratively and partner with your family to benefit your child's learning and well-being.